Mondelez International: Criticism of activities in Russia during the Russo–Ukrainian War

 After the Russian invasion of Ukraine on February 24, 2022, many international companies felt compelled to reduce or end business in the Russian Federation.
 Mondelez made public statements that it had "reduced all non-core activities" and stopped new investments in the country.
 As of March 12, 2022, Mondelez International was listed in an online spreadsheet by Yale professor Jeffrey Sonnenfeld as being among a minority of companies continuing to do business in Russia, where it generates 3.5% of annual revenue (approximately $1 billion).

 On May 25, 2023, Ukraine's National Agency on Corruption Prevention (NACP) declared Mondelez International an international sponsor of war, stating that Mondelez's Russian branch increased its profit in 2022 by 303%.
 This has led to boycotts from consumers and companies in the Nordic countries as well as from the football associations of Denmark, Norway and Sweden.
 Also, some Mondelez employees in Eastern Europe have protested.
-This also resulted in Charles III stripping Cadbury of their royal warrant and Sweden stripping theirs of Marabou.
+This also resulted in Charles III stripping Cadbury of its royal warrant and Sweden stripping theirs of Marabou.

 The chief executive of Mondelez, Dirk Van de Put, stated in February 2024 that investors "do not morally care" if the company continues to do business in Russia.